Azure/azure-powershell/src/ResourceManager/EventGrid/Commands.EventGrid/help/New-AzureRmEventGridTopic.md

 ```

 ### -InputSchema
 The schema of the input events for the topic.
 Allowed values are: eventgridschema, customeventschema, or cloudeventv01Schema.
 Default value is eventgridschema.
+Note that if customeventschema is specified, then InputMappingField or/and InputMappingDefaultValue parameters need to be specified as well.

 ```yaml
 Type: String